asyncapi/website/pages/docs/tools/glee/index.md

 #### Running and testing your application

-We will not execute the application and carry out testing with Postman to ensure that it is functioning as intended.
+We will now execute the application and carry out testing with Postman to ensure that it is functioning as intended.

 Now to execute your glee application, just run: